7 Traits of Folks Who Have Suffered Too Much

 This trait of resilience is sometimes defined as hardiness, a concept in psychological literature that describes an ability to withstand adversity without compromising their integrity or sense of self.

-According to Linley and Joseph (2004), post-traumatic growth includes a measurable increase in resilience, where individuals face future challenges with enhanced coping strategies and a sense of internal strength.
+According to Linley and Joseph (2004), post-traumatic growth includes a measurable increase in resilience, where folks face future challenges with enhanced coping strategies and a sense of internal strength.

 Psychologists have identified resilience as a crucial element of PTG.